encoreshao/github-trending/README.md

    ```bash
    node index.js
    ```
-   - Trending data will be saved in the `docs/` directory as Markdown, JSON, and CSV files
+   - Trending data will be saved in the `docs/YYYY/MM/` directory structure (e.g., `docs/2024/01/`) as Markdown, JSON, and CSV files
+   - Year and month folders are automatically created if they don't exist

 3. **Automate with cron** (Optional)
    ```bash